lj-ditrapani/SWE430/markdown/qunit-tutorial.markdown

         equal(1 + 1, 2);
     });

-From now on, we will anonymous functions in our tests because it is easier and less cluttered
+From now on, we will use anonymous functions in our tests because it is easier and less cluttered